William Heinemann

 William Henry Heinemann (18 May 1863 – 5 October 1920) was an English publisher of Jewish descent and the founder of the Heinemann publishing house in London.

 Early life

-On 18 May 1863, Heinemann was born in Surbiton, Surrey, England.
-Heinemann's father Louis Heinemann, a director of Parr's Bank and a native of Hanover, Germany.
-Heinemann's mother was Jane Lavino.
-Both his parents were Jewish by descent, although they had been Anglican for two generations.
-In his early life he wanted to be a musician, either as a performer or a composer, but he came to believe that he lacked the ability to be successful in that field.
+On 18 May 1863, William Heinemann was born in Surbiton, Surrey, England.
+His father Louis Heinemann was a native of Hanover, Germany, who immigrated as a child with his family.
+He became a director of Parr's Bank.
+Heinemann's mother was born Jane Lavino.
+Both his parents were Jewish by descent, although they had converted to Anglicanism, which their families had followed for two generations.
+In his early life, the young Heinemann wanted to be a musician, either as a performer or a composer, but he came to believe that he lacked the ability to be successful in that field.

 Career

 Heinemann took a job with the music publishing company of Nicolas Trübner.
-When Trübner died in 1884, Heinemann founded his own publishing house in Covent Garden in 1890.
-The company published many translations of the classics in Great Britain as well as publishing such authors as H. G. Wells, Robert Louis Stevenson, Rudyard Kipling and Sylvia Plath.
+After Trübner died in 1884, Heinemann switched fields to literature.

+He founded his own publishing house in Covent Garden in 1890.
+The company published many translations of the classics in Great Britain.
+It also published such contemporary authors as H. G. Wells, Robert Louis Stevenson, Rudyard Kipling, and American poet Sylvia Plath.
+She was living and working in England after her marriage to poet Ted Hughes.